 ✥ ✥ ✥

 This does not mean that the Development Team has the authority to just do whatever they want (and maybe not accomplish anything): if the organization has adopted Scrum, the Development Team follows Scrum.
-Effective autonomy is always found within the constraints of the organization’s values and goals — in this case, the team has a common commitment to the Vision and value creation through the Value Stream.
+Effective autonomy always lies within the constraints of the organization’s values and goals — in this case, the team has a common commitment to evolve towards the Vision and to create value through the Value Stream.

 An important part of autonomy is the authority to set up the team’s organization (Self-Organizing Team).
 These patterns incrementally build on each other, and either may initially precede the other.
-An Autonomous Team is able to define and execute its own processes: it decides how it works.
+An Autonomous Team can define and execute its own processes: it decides how it works.
 It includes the organizational pattern, Developer Controls Process, but goes beyond process to the creation of the team’s own culture.

 Much of the ScrumMaster’s work, largely as a Firewall, entails maintaining the autonomy of the Development Team and occasionally of the broader Scrum Team.
 Organizational norms and rituals also help protect the autonomy of the team; see Snack Shrine as an example.

-It is important to understand that autonomy is inseparably tied to accountability: if a team is autonomous, people trust that they will do what they set out to do, and the team is accountable to those who trust them.
+It is important to understand the link between autonomy and accountability: if a team is autonomous, people trust that they will do what they set out to do, and the team is accountable to those who trust them.
 The team has the responsibility and the authority to meet the Sprint Goal.

 A possible danger in an Autonomous Team is that the team may become blind to its own weaknesses.
 Therefore, temper Autonomous Teams with Pop the Happy Bubble as well as having ScrumMaster working alone with the teams to given them feedback, to convey feedback from outside the team, and to keep them open to feedback from other sources.
 The teams remain part of the larger open systems in which they are embedded and are subject to reviews (such as the Sprint Review and Sprint Retrospective) and external feedback.

 A team that is autonomous is best able to examine and increase its own velocity to optimize value creation.
-Extending the Value Stream metaphor, water flowing downhill has the ability to cut its own channel to find the fastest and most efficient path down the mountain.
+Extending the Value Stream metaphor, water flowing downhill can cut its own channel to find the fastest and most efficient path down the mountain.

-People are generally happiest and most motivated when they have autonomy.
+People are generally most motivated and engaged when they have autonomy.
 When successful, this sets up a virtuous circle: autonomous teams that prove their accountability gain more autonomy, allowing them to be more successful.
 This is an important success factor in highly effective organizations.